linode/apl-docs/docs/for-devs/console/builds.md

 <!-- ![Console: new service](img/team-builds.png) -->

-A Build in APL is a self-service feature for building OCI compliant images based on application source code and store the image in a private Team registry in Harbor.
+A Build is a self-service feature for building OCI compliant images based on application source code and store the image in a private Team registry in Harbor.

 :::info
 Ask your platform administrator to activate the Harbor App to use this feature.